NVIDIA/TensorRT-Model-Optimizer/examples/pruning/README.md

 This section focuses on applying Model Optimizer's state-of-the-art complementary pruning modes to enable you to search for the best subnet architecture from your provided base model:

 1. [Minitron](https://arxiv.org/pdf/2408.11796): A pruning method developed by NVIDIA Research for pruning GPT, Mamba and Hybrid Transformer Mamba models in NVIDIA NeMo or Megatron-LM framework.
-It uses the activation magnitudes to prune the embedding hidden size, mlp ffn hidden size, transformer attention heads, GQA query groups, mamba heads and head dimension, MoE number of experts and shared expert intermediate size, and number of layers of the model.
+It uses the activation magnitudes to prune the embedding hidden size; mlp ffn hidden size; transformer attention heads and GQA query groups; mamba heads and head dimension; MoE number of experts, ffn hidden size, and shared expert intermediate size; and number of layers of the model.
 1. FastNAS: A pruning method recommended for Computer Vision models.
 Given a pretrained model, FastNAS finds the subnet which maximizes the score function while meeting the given constraints.
 1. GradNAS: A light-weight pruning method recommended for language models like Hugging Face BERT, GPT-J. It uses the gradient information to prune the model's linear layers and attention heads to meet the given constraints.